What is the species?

 - Manual: Digging has not been attempted; given its deep roots, manual removal is not expected to be a good long-term management strategy.

 - Herbicide: Trials are currently being conducted throughout the Portland area to determine the most effective herbicide and rate.

 How can folks help?

-If you suspect you’ve found goatsrue, call either the city of Portland, contact the Oregon Department of Agriculture or make a report on the Oregon Noxious Weeds hotline.
+If you suspect you’ve found goatsrue, call either the City of Portland's Bureau of Environmental Services, contact the Oregon Department of Agriculture or make a report on the Oregon Noxious Weeds hotline.
 Goatsrue should be positively identified before management is attempted, to prevent unintended damage to related native species.
 The ODA also REQUIRES landowners to report the presence or suspicion of target species like goatsrue.